1. A fact is said "not to be proved" in Indian Evidence Act or BSA

 d.
 Affidavits presented to any court or officer.

-4. Indian Evidence Act does not apply to the:
+4. Indian Evidence Act or BSA does not apply to the:

 1. Proceedings before the arbitrator